Understanding Patient-Centered Medical Homes: Improving Your Healthcare Experience

 How Patient-Centered Medical Homes Work

 In a PCMH, your doctor's practice becomes a physician-led team that takes the time to get to know you, develop a long-term treatment plan, focus on prevention, educate you about your health goals, and coordinate care with other specialists when necessary.
+The team, which may consist of nurses, pharmacists, and front desk staff, in addition to the provider, may also provide access to other services like nutrition or mental health.
 The team is available to you, at least by telephone, 24 hours a day, seven days a week.

 National accreditation programs hold PCMHs accountable to high standards by providing certifications and tracking their progress.
 The switch to this model is driven by employers who recognize its potential for providing high-quality, efficient care while reducing unnecessary treatments, as well as by doctors who appreciate the decreased burnout among physicians and staff due to the team-based approach.